uswds/uswds-site/pages/documentation/migration-V3.md

   href: '#6-optimize-your-installation'
 ---
 {: .site-note }
 **Note:** This guide provides instructions for upgrading from USWDS 2 to USWDS 3.
 If your project uses USWDS 1, you will need to update according to the [USWDS 2.0 migration guide]({{ site.baseurl }}/documentation/migration-v2) before proceeding with these steps.
-[Not sure which version of USWDS you're using?
+[Not sure which version you're on?
 Here's how to check](#1-check-your-current-uswds-code-and-settings-versions).

 ## Why migrate to USWDS 3.0?